 I agree.
 The practice has changed immensely in the last several years.
 In talking with Blake before, we attributed all to the advent of mandatory electronic filing.
-In the situation we’re all in, we’re still working from home.
+And now, in the situation we’re all in, we’re pretty much working from home.
 That turned out in hindsight to be a tremendous development because we’re working from home and not missing a beat.

 It’s interesting because I texted Chief Justice Jefferson, who was the chief at the time that mandatory eFiling went into effect.
-He always tells everybody the story that’s funny about that ordering is.
-The day that order was signed, mandating eFiling was the anniversary of the day I started filing documents in the basement of the Lubbock County Courthouse.
+He always tells everybody the story what’s funny about that ordering is, the day that order was signed, mandating eFiling, was the anniversary of the day I started filing documents in the basement of the Lubbock County Courthouse.
 I felt like that was maybe fate was sending me a message that no more paper, whether it’s Hurricane Harvey or this pandemic.
 The Texas court system has not shut down.
 It’s unfortunate, but New York’s court system stopped filing.
-They have not been filing cases in a few months.
-They do not permit falling except for emergency matters.
+They have not been filing cases in two months.
+They do not permit filing except for emergency matters.
 They’ve not been able to hold hearings over the past few months except for emergency matters.
 One of the things that we should be proud of is the fact that those steps that we started taking many years ago have laid the foundation for us to be able to continue to operate at a level that I don’t think any other state is operating at.

 There are some statistics about the number of remote proceedings that we’ve been able to have as a result of that.
 Do you have those with you?

 We’ve got over 1,400 judges with accounts on the system.
-In over six weeks since we did that, there have been 17,000 separate meetings.
+In over the six weeks since we did that, there have been 17,000 separate meetings.
 We estimate conservatively that each one of those had 3 to 4 hearings in them.
-I know sometimes you’re having 50 to 80 hearings in one meeting like being docket of criminal pleas or appearances or whatever.
-Probably somewhere over 60,000 hearings in the last few weeks over that.
+I know sometimes you’re having 50 to 80 hearings in one meeting like a big docket of criminal pleas or appearances or whatever.
+Probably somewhere over 60,000 hearings in the last 6 weeks over that.
 Those numbers keep going up.
-We were averaging over 750 meetings a day.
+Last week were averaging over 750 meetings a day.
 It’s remarkable about the fact that the judges were quick to embrace that from the two high courts saying we’re going to embrace the remote technology.